mono/monodevelop/README.md

 * [F# mode for Emacs](emacs/README.md)
 * [F# addin for MonoDevelop and Xamarin Studio](monodevelop/README.md)
 * Some reusable components shared by these (see below)
+* Some information on using F# with Sublime Text 2, Vim and other editors (see below)

 ## Shared Components